 I have important paperwork that I will need you to complete before I can begin caring for your child.
 I will need you to keep me informed of any address or phone number changes in case I need to reach you.
 No enrollment fees or deposits are required to begin care!

 You are welcome to come to my home anytime during my regular daycare hours.
 I will keep my doors locked for the safety of the children, but just knock and I will quickly let you in.

-If you will be late picking up your child, you need to call me or text me and let me know.
-The daycare is closed right at 5:00 p.m.
+If you will be late picking up your child, you need to call me or text me and let me know ASAP.
+The daycare is closed promptly at 5:00 p.m.
 Picking up after 5:00 p.m. is not an option.
-If there is an avoidable emergency and you are late to pick up, there will be a late fee of $1.00 per minute added onto your usual weekly fee if you are late without letting me know in advance.
+If there is an avoidable emergency and you are late to pick up, there will be a late fee of $1.00 per minute added onto your next usual weekly fee.

 Payment for childcare is due each Monday morning prior to the week's care.
 I accept cash or check payments.
 A $10 fee is added onto the regular week's payment for each day that payment is late.
 If I am given a check that bounces, then there will be a $30 fee added onto your usual payment (due to charges that the bounced check causes with the bank).
 If a second check bounces then I will only accept cash payments from then on.
 If payment continues to be a problem, then care could be terminated.